Issue Symptom

 2.2 Traffic throttling:

-3. How to optimize client implementation for low latency under high-load cluster conditions
+3. How to optimize the client implementation for low latency under high cluster load

-When a Kafka cluster does not support scale-out or the workload cannot be effectively reduced, you can optimize the client configuration to get low delay as much as possible.
+When the Kafka cluster cannot be scaled out or the load cannot be effectively reduced, you can optimize client configurations to reduce latency as much as possible.

 acks=1